indy-lab/war-of-words-2/README.md

-# War of Words II: Enriched Models for Law-Making Processes
+# War of Words II: Enriched Models of Law-Making Processes

 Data and code for